-- the term of the option does not exceed ten years; - the exercise price is not less than the market price of our common stock on the date of grant; and - the options vest pro rata on the anniversary of the grant date over a four year period (i.e., 25% per year).
+- the term of the option does not exceed ten years; - the exercise price is not less than the market price of our Common Stock on the date of grant; and - the options vest pro rata on the anniversary of the grant date over a four year period (i.e., 25% per year).

-In fiscal 2015, our Compensation Committee did not approve any grants of nonqualified stock options to any of our executive officers.
+In fiscal 2016, our Compensation Committee did not approve any grants of nonqualified stock options to any of our executive officers.

 Since 2005 our Compensation Committee has annually granted awards of shares of restricted stock to our named executive officers.
-The shares of restricted stock awarded under our Amended and Restated Stock Incentive Plan have historically vested three years after the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+The shares of restricted stock awarded under our Amended and Restated Stock Incentive Plan have historically vested three or five years after the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
 The maximum number of restricted shares that may be awarded in any plan year to all participants is capped at 40,000 shares.
+Beginning in fiscal 2015 and lieu of issuing leveraged stock options to our named executive officers, our Compensation Committee began awarding to our named executive officers additional shares of restricted stock vesting on the fifth anniversary of the grant date.
+These shares of restricted stock also have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.

-Our Compensation Committee awarded to each of our executive officers a grant of shares of restricted stock on August 20, 2014 based upon both our financial performance and each respective named executive officer's individual performance for fiscal 2014, also taking into account such officer's position, duties and level of responsibility.
-Mr. Krejci was awarded 2,000 shares of restricted stock, Mr. Hansen was awarded 1,500 shares of restricted stock, each of Mr. Guillot and Mr. Messina were awarded 1,300 shares of restricted stock and Mr. Reetz was awarded 1,000 shares of restricted stock on August 20, 2014.
-These shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$70.90 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+Our Compensation Committee awarded to each of our executive officers two separate grants of shares of restricted stock (in lieu of making grants of leveraged stock options) on August 19, 2015 based upon both our financial performance and each respective named executive officer's individual performance for fiscal 2015, also taking into account such officer's position, duties and level of responsibility.
+Mr. Krejci was awarded 2,000 and 2,250 shares of restricted stock, Mr. Hansen was awarded 1,500 and 950 shares of restricted stock, Mr. Guillot was awarded 1,000 and 640 shares of restricted stock, Mr. Messina was awarded 1,000 and 640 shares of restricted stock.
+These shares of restricted stock vest on the third and fifth anniversaries, respectively, of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock all had a grant date fair value per share of \$69.02 as determined pursuant to FASB Accounting Standards Codification Topic 718.

-On August 19, 2015, the Compensation Committee also made specified grants of shares of restricted stock based upon our financial performance and each respective named executive officer's individual performance for fiscal 2015 of 2,000 shares to Mr. Krejci, 1,500 shares to Mr. Hansen, and 1,000 shares to each of Mr. Guillot, Mr. Messina and Mr. Reetz.
-These shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$69.02 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+On August 23, 2016, the Compensation Committee also made specified grants of shares of restricted stock based upon our financial performance and each respective named executive officer's individual performance for fiscal 2016 of 2,025 shares to Mr. Krejci, 1,500 shares to Mr. Hansen, 1,200 shares to each of Mr. Guillot and Mr. Messina and 1,050 shares to Mr. Reetz.
+These shares of restricted stock will vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of \$43.87 as determined pursuant to FASB Accounting Standards Codification Topic 718.